Skip to content

 Key Takeaways

-• Male sexual dysfunction refers to persistent problems with sexual desire, arousal, orgasm, or pain during sex.
+• Problems may involve sexual desire, arousal, orgasm, or pain during sex.

-• Seeking help early can improve symptoms and reduce impact on relationships and self-esteem.
+• Early intervention can reduce impacts on relationships and self-esteem.

 Table of Contents